ooples/pine_script_docs/source/concepts/Inputs.rst

 This is the first parameter of all input functions.
 It is the default value that will appear in the input widget.

+``defval\``
+  This is the first parameter of all input functions.
+  It is the default value that will appear in the input widget.

 \`title\`